yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-08-schrodinger-equation-and-the-wave-function.md

 ---
-title: "Schrödinger Equation and Wave Function"
+title: Schrödinger Equation and Wave Function
-description: >-
-  We examine the basic form of the Schrödinger equation, which holds a similar status in quantum mechanics as Newton's laws of motion in classical mechanics.
+description: We examine the basic form of the Schrödinger equation, which holds a similar status in quantum mechanics as Newton's laws of motion in classical mechanics.
   We also explore the statistical interpretation of the physical meaning of the wave function obtained as a solution to the Schrödinger equation, perspectives on quantum indeterminacy, and the physical significance of measurement in the Copenhagen interpretation (collapse of the wave function).
 categories: [Engineering Physics, Modern Physics]
 tags: [Quantum Mechanics, Schrödinger Equation, Wave Function]
 math: true
 mermaid: true
+image: /assets/img/schrodinger-cat-cropped.png
 ---
 ## TL;DR
 > - (Time-dependent) Schrödinger equation:
 >